 The CCBWQA's comprehensive monitoring program and WY 2023 data provide insight into current conditions and long-term trends in the watershed and Cherry Creek Reservoir.
-Although Cherry Creek Reservoir did not meet the chl α seasonal standard for WY 2023, it did meet the Reg 38 standards for temperature, pH, and DO to support the Class 1 Warm Water Aquatic Life classification.
+Although Cherry Creek Reservoir did not meet the chl $\alpha$ seasonal standard for WY 2023, it did meet the Reg 38 standards for temperature, pH, and DO to support the Class 1 Warm Water Aquatic Life classification.
 Cherry Creek Reservoir's trophic state continues to remain eutrophic to hypereutrophic with elevated phosphorus concentrations, reduced water transparency, and algal growth.
 A cyanobacteria bloom in WY 2023 resulted in a brief closure to recreational users of the Reservoir due to the presence of toxins.

 The WY 2023 weather conditions resulted in above-average stream inflows, higher water levels, and shorter residence time in Cherry Creek Reservoir which would normally be beneficial to water quality.
-However, the high phosphorus concentrations that entered the Reservoir during the flood events increased the potential for algal growth, cyanobacteria blooms, and high chl α concentrations during the summer months.
+However, the high phosphorus concentrations that entered the Reservoir during the flood events increased the potential for algal growth, cyanobacteria blooms, and high chl $\alpha$ concentrations during the summer months.

 There are notable differences in water quality between Cherry Creek, Cottonwood Creek, and Piney Creek.
-Cherry Creek has much higher concentrations of phosphorus, whereas Cottonwood Creek has relatively higher concentrations of nitrogen.
+Cherry Creek has much higher concentrations of phosphorus, whereas Cottonwood Creek has higher relative concentrations of nitrogen.
 Although median watershed TP concentrations in WY 2023 were lower than baseline medians at most sites, the WY 2023 TP concentrations on Cherry Creek just upstream of the Reservoir were well above baseline medians.
-Since Cherry Creek contributes approximately 75 percent of the annual stream inflows to the Reservoir, water quality in the Reservoir is usually most impacted by Cherry Creek, with CC-10 reflecting TP concentrations entering the Reservoir.
+Since Cherry Creek contributes approximately 3⁄4 of the annual stream inflows, water quality in the Reservoir is usually most impacted by changes at this site (CC-10).

-Conductivity in the streams and groundwater is significantly increasing over time, which impacts the Reservoir water quality and dynamics.
+Conductivity in the streams and groundwater is significantly increasing over time, which impacts the Reservoir water quality and dynamic.
 Although the sources of the increased conductivity have not been identified, potential sources could be deicing chemicals and other discharges.

 In WY 2023, the constructed wetland PRF ponds on Cottonwood Creek functioned effectively to remove phosphorus and suspended solids during stormflow conditions.
-In addition, the PRF ponds on Cottonwood Creek have been functioning effectively when evaluating upstream to downstream concentrations on a long-term basis.
+In addition, the PRF Ponds on Cottonwood Creek have been functioning effectively when evaluating upstream to downstream concentrations on a long-term basis.